Ainsworth's salamander: Description

 In preservative, the specimens are dark blackish-brown without any noticeable pattern, and the peritoneum lacks any distinctive pigmentation.

+Taxonomy

 The holotype and paratype were collected by Jackson Harold Ainsworth as Plethodon glutinosus in 1964, and described as a new species, Plethodon ainsworthi, by James Lazell in 1998.
 No other specimens are known, and the precise collection locality is unknown.
-The holotype is damaged, the paratype was damaged so strong that it is now lost.
+The holotype is damaged, the paratype was damaged so strongly that it is now lost.
 The distinctive features of this species, however, may result from long-term, improper preservation, suggesting that it is not a valid taxon.
+P. mississippi exists in the area where P. ainsworthi is believed to have been collected.

 Habitat and conservation

 Its natural habitats were temperate forests and freshwater springs.
-Reasons for its extinction are unknown, but likely involved habitat loss.
-Plethodon mississippi, however, exists in the area where P. ainsworthi is believed to have been collected.
+Reasons for its extinction are unknown, but likely involved habitat loss via deforestation.